Gmabatah93/tidymodels/README.md

-step_log() | creates a specification of a recipe step that will log transform data | recipe, base, columns step_dummy() | dummy variable creation | recipe, one_hot, naming step_normalize | Center and Scale numeric data | recipe
+step_log() | creates a specification of a recipe step that will log transform data | recipe, base, columns step_dummy() | dummy variable creation | recipe, one_hot, naming step_normalize | Center and Scale numeric data | recipe step_unknown() | Assign missing categories to "unknown" | recipe, new_level
+step_other() | creates a specification of a recipe step that will potentially pool infrequently occurring values into an "other" category | recipe, threshold step_interact() | creates interaction variables | recipe, terms step_filter() | creates a specification of a recipe step that will remove rows using dplyr::filter(). | recipe, inputs step_downsample() | Down-Sample a Data Set Based on a Factor Variable | recipe, under_ratio, target, skip step_upsample() | Up-Sample a Data Set Based on a Factor Variable | recipe, over_ratio, target, skip

+# Model Fitting